jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 | `a flat` | `c sharp` | `augmented third`  | **undesired** |
 | `a flat` | `d flat` | `perfect fourth` | **desired**  |

-> This a case where there are multiple desired options.
+> Not that there are multiple desired options.

 ## Eighth-step Resolution